Skeptical on U.S. stocks, equity hedge funds sit out market rally

 "This is probably one of the most disliked rallies in the market across all client segments," said a prime broker at a Wall Street bank, noting funds have been selling long positions into the rally.
 "The first week of August was one of our largest de-risking weeks we've seen in the last five years."

-Stocks are rallying largely because some investors believe the Fed will pull back on tightening monetary policy sooner than previously expected, although Fed officials aren't making that promise.
+Stocks are rallying largely because some investors believe the Fed will pull back on tightening monetary policy sooner than previously expected, although Fed officials are notpromising that.

-Not all bearish hedge funds have been able to maintain their short positions, and some of the market's recent gains have likely been fueled by investors unwinding or "covering" those bearish bets, the people said.
+Not all bearish hedge funds have maintained their short positions, and some recent gains have likely been fueled by investors unwinding or "covering" those bearish bets, the people said.
 That process involves buying back stocks the funds had borrowed to sell short.

 "There was a lot of coverage by hedge funds while the market went up," said Kris Kwait, chief market strategist at Commonfund, an asset manager which invests in hedge funds.

-Kwait added that the fact hedge fund covering appeared to be driving the rally was "not a great sign" for its sustainability.
+Kwait said the fact that hedge fund covering appeared to be driving the rally was "not a great sign" for its sustainability.

 When the rally gained steam in July, hedge fund sales of long positions and purchases to cover short positions in non-essential consumer goods stocks, for example, were among the largest in the past five years, according to Goldman Sachs data.